Video & Audio Invoice Template

 Frequently asked questions

-What should a film composer invoice include?
+What should a film composer charge for a short film?

 Can I use this template for free?